 Everything changes when you ride on loose surfaces or in wet weather.
+It will take longer to stop on loose surfaces or in wet weather.
 Tire adhesion is reduced, so the wheels have less cornering and braking traction and can lock up with less brake force.
 Moisture or dirt on the brake pads reduces their ability to grip.
-The way to maintain control on loose or wet surfaces is to go more slowly to begin with.
+The way to maintain control on loose or wet surfaces is to go more slowly.

-D. Shifting Gears
+D. Shifting gears